A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Dude, Where's My Car is a 2000 "stoner comedy" in which Ashton Kutcher and Seann William Scott play slackers with no recollection of what they did the night before.
-The female characters are all either bubbleheads or strippers (or women who otherwise openly exploit their sexuality).
+The female characters are all either bubbleheads, strippers, or women who otherwise openly exploit their sexuality.
 Black and Asian characters are stereotypically depicted.
 A stripper is revealed to be a transsexual -- is jokingly called a "gender-challenged male."
-An old lady uses the f-word in one scene.
+An old lady uses "f--k" in one scene.
 We also hear "bitch," "f-g," "pissed," "crap," "damn."
 While not actually depicted, Jesse and Chester's regular use of alcohol and drugs is a pivotal part of the plot.
 They also steal the pizzas they're supposed to be delivering for their job.
 Jesse and Chester visit a strip bar where one of the girls talks about a lap dance they shared the previous night.
 Jesse gets to place his hand on a woman's bosom, and there's sexual innuendo throughout.
 Cartoonish beatings are delivered by a group of bad guys.
 Jesse and Chester bean their captors with a fire extinguisher.
 Attempts at physical humor centered on visually-impaired tweens playing T-ball.